 135 Stuart Street, Central Dunedin, Dunedin

 You’ve had a full day in Dunedin and now it’s time to relax.
-Kick off the evening with a pint at locals favourite, Albar.
-The most subtly Scottish pub this side of the equator, this is a buzzing social hub for many.
+Kick off the evening with a pint at local favourite Albar.
+The most subtly Scottish pub this side of the equator, it's a buzzing social hub for many.
 With Emerson’s on tap, it's easy to make a beverage choice.
 Emerson’s brewery will always launch a new or limited edition beer from Albar first so keep an eye out for one of those.

 7pm: Dinner at Moiety